Great Start Compensation Support Payment Program

 Great Start Compensation payments are determined by the sum full-time equivalent of the provider and/or staff who regularly and directly care for children, including sole owner/operator family child care providers and independent contractors.
 "Regularly cares for children" is defined as paid staff whose job description or responsibilities include interacting with, caring for and supervising children enrolled in the program.
 Individual providers and/or staff can count for zero (0) to two (2.0) full-time equivalents, depending on their total hours worked.

-Providers are eligible for a 10% increase to their Great Start Compensation payment if they have one or more of the following criteria:
+Providers are eligible for a 10% increase to their Great Start Compensation payment if they meet one or more of the following criteria:

-- Have provided care during AND were paid out during the 10% bonus lookback period for service provided during the lookback period through the Child Care Assistance Program,
+- Have provided care during AND were paid out during the Great Start Compensation 10% increase lookback period for service provided during the lookback period through the Child Care Assistance Program,

-- Have provided care during AND were paid out during the 10% bonus lookback period for service provided during the lookback period through Early Learning Scholarship payments
+- Have provided care during AND were paid out during the Great Start Compensation 10% increase lookback period for service provided during the lookback period through the Early Learning Scholarship Program

 - Are located in a Child Care Access Equity Area (for more information, see section 7 on the Frequently Asked Questions FAQ page.)